Build a Social Media Scheduler with n8n or Make

 Each row triggers independently.
 Stagger the times by a few minutes if you want posts to appear sequentially.

-After scheduling, you have full control over queued posts through the Blotato Schedule APIarrow-up-right:
+After scheduling, you have full control over queued posts through the [Blotato Schedule API](https://help.blotato.com/api/api-reference/schedules):

 This gives you the same control as a SaaS scheduler, without the monthly fee.